Human leukocyte antigens (HLA): A roadmap

 GENETIC STRUCTURE OF THE HLA REGION

-The major histocompatibility complex (MHC) refers to a genetic region containing hundreds of genes, including the human leukocyte antigen (HLA) genes (figure 1).
+The major histocompatibility complex (MHC) in humans refers to a genetic region containing hundreds of genes, including the human leukocyte antigen (HLA) genes (figure 1).
 Thus, the human MHC region is also referred to as the HLA region.
-HLA genes express their gene products on the surface of white blood cells and were originally recognized to contain the genes encoding “tissue antigens” or “tissue types.”
-The function of these genes was revealed in rodent studies, in which they were identified as the factors responsible for rejection of tissue grafts between unmatched individuals.
+HLA genes express their gene products on the surface of white blood cells (hence the name "human leukocyte antigen," although HLA class I genes (see 'Class I region' below) are also expressed on all nucleated cells) and were originally recognized to contain the genes encoding "tissue antigens" or "tissue types."
+The function of these genes was revealed in rodent studies, in which they were identified as the factors responsible for rejection of tissue grafts between unmatched individuals (hence the name "major histocompatibility").

 - Shiina T, Inoko H, Kulski JK.
 An update of the HLA genomic region, locus information and disease associations: 2004.
 Tissue Antigens 2004; 64:631.